 (3) Local Approval.
 Following the hearing, comments shall be considered, and the proposed HD Zone and HD Zone Plan shall be finalized.
 Local approval shall be granted by the Municipality's legislative body with the concurrence of the chief executive officer, subject to the requirements and standards of the Municipality's charter and shall include the authority to implement tax increment exemptions for a period not to exceed 20 years for Certified HD Projects in accordance with M.G.L. c.
 59, § 5M.

 (4) Negotiation of HD Tax Increment Exemption Agreements.
-Following municipal approval of the proposed HD Zone and the proposed HD Zone Plan, HD Tax Increment Exemption Agreements may be negotiated with interested Sponsors.
+Following municipal approval of the proposed HD Zone and the proposed HD Zone Plan, the municipality may begin negotiating HD Tax Increment Exemption Agreements with interested Sponsors.

 (5) Multiple Participating Municipalities.
 The following requirements apply when a HD Zone includes areas in more than one Municipality.